b-lukaszuk/RJ_BS_eng/contents/prediction.md

 ```

 Right away we can see that the price of ice-cream negatively affects (`Coef.` =
--1.044) the volume of ice cream consumed (the more expensive the ice cream the
+-1.044) the volume of ice cream consumed (the more expensive the ice cream is
-less people eat it, 1.044 pint less for every USD of price).
-The relationship,
+the less people eat it, 1.044 pint less for every additional USD of price).
+The
-however is not statistically significant at our customary cutoff level (p >
+relationship is in line with out intuition.
+However, there is not enough
-0.05).
-Therefore we can safely remove it from the model.
-That's because usually
+evidence (p > 0.05) that the real influence of `Price` on consumption isn't 0
-we (or others that will use our model) do not want to spend time/money/energy on
+(so no influence).
+Therefore, you wonder should you perhaps remove the variable
-collecting data that are of no use for us.
+`Price` from the model like so

 ```jl
 s1 = """